4ms/stm32mp1-baremetal/examples/usb_midi_audio_host/README.md

 MIDI Host.
 Plug in a MIDI device such as a musical keyboard or sequencer or controller.
 Playing notes or changing CCs will display on the console.

-The board can provide VBUS power to the external device (watch your current consumption!).
+The board can provide VBUS power to the external device.

 Modify `main.cc` to either select the OSD32MP1-BRK board or a Discovery board.

-It's been tested on the OSD32MP1-BRK board.
-Since the OSD32MP1-BRK board is typically powered through the USB jack, you need to power the board from the VIN pins with a 5V supply.
-Then the USB jack will be fine to use as a host (use a USG-OTG adaptor that goes from male micro-AB to female A).
+Since the OSD32MP1-BRK board is typically powered through the USB jack, you need to power the

+When using the OSD32MP1-BRK board, you will need to power the board from the VIN and GND pins using a 5V supply, instead of powering it from the USB jack.
-It will eventually work on the STM32MP157C-DK2 Discovery board, but I need to enable VBUS via the STUBS1600.
-It should work on the Discovery board if your MIDI keyboard is powered from something other than the USB jack.
+This frees up the USB jack to use connect to a MIDI device.
+You probably will need to use a "USB OTG" (On The Go) adaptor that goes from micro-USB to female type-A, and then another cable that goes from male type-A to whatever your MIDI device has.

+When using the STM32MP157C-DK2 Discovery board, power the board normally using the USB-C jack next to the SD-Card slot.
+The other USB-C jack can supply VBus to the MIDI device, but there is USB-C Interface IC (STUSB1600) responsible for enabling VBus.
+The example code configures this IC properly via I2C.

-Then, in this directory run:
+In this directory run:

 ```
 make